keras-team/keras-io/examples/generative/md/molecule_generation.md

 A gradient penalty is an alternative soft constraint on the 1-Lipschitz continuity as an improvement upon the gradient clipping scheme from the original neural network
-("1-Lipschitz continuity" means that the norm of the gradient is at most 1 at evey single point of the function).
+("1-Lipschitz continuity" means that the norm of the gradient is at most 1 at every single point of the function).
 It adds a regularization term to the loss function.